 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 7

 Game 7 of the NHL Playoffs Second Round on Monday, May 15 will see the Dallas Stars hosting the Seattle Kraken at American Airlines Center at 8:00 PM ET on ESPN, TVAS, and SportsNet.
-The teams are tied 3-3 in the series.
-The Stars are favored (-190) to secure this game and series against the Kraken (+160).
+The teams are knotted up 3-3 in the series.
+The Kraken are the underdog (+160) in this decisive matchup against the Stars (-190).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!